coveooss/connectivity-library/Skilljar LMS/README.md

 2. Create a Generic REST API Source
 3. On the authentication section add your API Key
 4. Configure your Generic REST API source according to the example in SourceJSONConfig.json (This example retrieves the list of published courses (frist endpoint), the course descriptioin (using a subquery in the first endpoing), and the course series (using a second endpoint))
+5. Make sure you've changed all "placeholders" with your own values, and to adjust the configuration to your own needs
-3. In your Coveo Cloud platofrm, make sure you map the fields required ("skjid")
+6. Create the appropiate fields and mappings: In your Coveo Cloud platofrm, make sure you map the fields required ("skjid")